kosztyua/softether-radacct/README.md

 6. Profit.

+For interim RADIUS updates, setup a crontab with interim.php.
+For archiving old log files, setup a crontab with archive.php, it will gzip every logfile older than 1 day and remove older than 365 days.

 I will gladly take advices or notes how you corrected this script.
 Especially if I could get a nice regex - that calls for a beer.